SuspiciousPoptarts/akasha/README.md

 * "Page"-accents now apply to the sidebar
 * "Page" fade-out now functions correctly
 * "Pages" resize along with the viewport
+* Future-HoyoLab map implementation will either open a BrowserView overlay or just a new window
+* De-cluttered directory
+  * CSS files reduced to `style` file, and `theme` file
   * "Pages" are JS files that append to the viewport, not an iframe, which means IPC calls are actually possible
-* Future-HoyoLab map implementation will either open a BrowserView overlay or just a new window
+  * `data` folder no-longer generated, now just calls genshin-db directly (Zero clue why I chose to do it the previous way)